|Oracle® Database Migration Assistant for Unicode Guide

 The warning message about the oldest scan result in the database lets you estimate the staleness of scan results.
 The DMU does not monitor DML changes to table data and it does not know if there are any data convertibility issues or any columns requiring conversion introduced into the database beyond those identified in the existing scan results.
 If the scan results are too old, you risk that some recently added data will remain unconverted or will be converted incorrectly.
 Oracle recommends that you perform a full database scan just before starting conversion, already in the migration downtime window, after all applications have been shut down and no new data comes into the database.
 If the database is very large and a full database scan takes long time, you may identify all large tables that are known to always contain only changeless data and deselect them in the Scan Wizard.

 After you accept all warnings, if there are tables to be converted using the conversion method "Update only convertible rows" in the database, the DMU opens the Scan Wizard to rescan those tables.
-This is to ensure that the required rowid information for the tables is available and up-to-date.
+This is to make sure that the required rowid information for the tables is available and up-to-date.
 If you have just performed a full database scan in the downtime window or you have scanned all affected tables individually with the "All to Convert" rowid collection level, according to an time-optimized schedule, you may prefer to accept existing rowid information for the tables.
 Use the "Maximum age" parameter on the Scan Parameters page of the Scan Wizard to tell the DMU that it should accept available rowid information that is not older than the specified value in hours.
 After the scan has finished, the conversion process starts.

 When the conversion starts, the Conversion Details tab changes its form and begins to display progress information for the conversion process.
 The link Edit Table Conversion Plan becomes View Table Conversion Progress.
 Clicking View Table Conversion Progress opens a table conversion progress dialog box, where you can view the detailed conversion progress of application tables.